JanneMattila/www/docs/_posts/2024/02/2024-02-05-app-service-and-weird-behavior.markdown

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/02/05/appservice-issue/webapp-fcn-0.png" %}

-That is preffy big list of things it is monitoring.
+That is pretty big list of things it is monitoring.

 Let's add some spices to the mix by adding two WebJobs to the application.

 - WebJob that creates folders and files under `wwwroot` folder
 - WebJob that fetches those pages

-Here is simple PowerShell script to create 50000 folders and files:
+Here is a simple PowerShell script to create 50000 folders and files:

 ```powershell
 $filePath = "C:\home\site\wwwroot"